 It is a condition of awards that, following attendance at the conference, applicants should submit a completed Doctoral Academy Conference Support Fund Evaluation Form (Word, 53KB) and send this alongside their completed University PR7 expenses claim form to the Doctoral Academy Office.

 Expenses must be claimed in a timely manner and no later than one month following the conference.

 Non-completion of the evaluation form will result in delays to the expenses being processed.

-Please contact Becca Horne with any queries regarding the application or claims process.
+Please contact the Doctoral Academy with any queries regarding the application or claims process.